BuiltByShyryn/My-Portfolio-Projects/README.md

 - `SQL` for schema and database structure projects

 ### 07-CSharp-Desktop
-21 desktop projects built with Console App, Windows Forms, and WPF technologies.
+29 desktop projects built with Console App, Windows Forms, and WPF technologies, including networking, multithreading, desktop UI, and client-server assignments.

 Projects in this section use type tags: